Looking for practical tips on how to become an event planner without a degree?

 A career in event planning can be very rewarding, both personally and professionally.
 And while a degree may give you a leg up, it’s definitely not necessary to break into the industry.

-If you’re interested in becoming an event planner, use this guide as a starting point.
-Choose your niche, get some experience, build your portfolio and start freelancing.
+If you’re interested in becoming a professional event planner, use this guide as a starting point.
+Choose your niche, get some experience, build your portfolio, and start freelancing.
 With hard work and dedication, you can achieve your goals and carve out a successful career in event planning.

 Do you have any questions on how to become an event planner without a degree?
 Let us know in the comments below!